 Maintaining consistent water levels might be difficult when growing celery in pots since the soil dries out more rapidly.
 So be sure to mulch and provide lots of water for your thirsty celery!

 Temperature & Humidity

-Before planting the seedlings in their permanent position for the season, harden off the young plants once the air temperature reaches 40 to 50°F. (Putting them out too soon may cause them to bolt, which is another word for go to seed.)
+Before planting the seedlings in their permanent position for the season, harden off the young plants once the air temperature reaches 40° to 50°F. (Putting them out too soon may cause them to bolt, which is another word for going to seed.)

-Start celery from seed: You will need to grow your plants because it is challenging to find celery seedlings for sale.
+Start celery from seed: You must grow your plants because it is challenging to find celery seedlings for sale.